-Saracen’s Zenith Elite LSL 29er hardtail is a progressive 130mm trail bike, and is claimed to be the fastest hardtail on the market in 2020.
+Saracen’s Zenith Elite LSL 29er hardtail is a progressive 130mm trail bike, which it claims is “probably the fastest hardcore hardtail you will find in the market today”.

 LSL stands for long, slack and low, suggesting that this bike will have a nice low centre of gravity and provide a planted and solid feel over rough terrain.

 It has a 130mm RockShox FX 35 Gold fork, so pushing this bike past its standard trail abilities could be tough.
 However, with those 29er wheels and a long wheelbase I might find this bike has more to offer over the slightly chunkier terrain ridden by some hardtail enduro bikes.

 And for those of you who are more cross-country orientated and prefer not to slam down overly technical descents, fear not.
 This bike has a generous seat angle, which suggests that as well as it being quite a flexible machine on the descents it should also be a climbing champion.

 Saracen Zenith Elite LSL long-term review update three